RoguePiranha/Roguelite-Project/Game Idea.md

 ## Combining

-- For spells and items, can be done in crafting menu
+- For spells and items, depends on what is being combined.
+Spells can be combined any time in game, items can only be combined at certain locations.
 - For abilities, must find a place to combine them in game (ie. a shrine, a special room, etc) as these are saved and can be used in future games.
 - For Weapons, can only be combined at an anvil or forge.